 Cleaning the knife was easy, leaving no streaks and a shiny finish.

 Blade Length: 8 inches | Material: Fine carbide steel | Handle Length: 5 inches | Handle Material: Brushed polymer | Weight: 9.25 ounces

 “This knife is great for those who want a heavier knife that still performs well.”

 Not the best for lefties

-The popular Japanese knife brand Shun calls its Classic Chef's Knife the "one knife you simply can't be without."
-And it's easy to see why.
-It's beautifully designed with an ebony Pakka wood handle, a full tang for balance, and 34 layers of Damascus steel enveloping each side of the blade.
+The popular Japanese knife brand Shun calls its classic chef's knife the "one knife you simply can't be without"—and it's easy to see why.
+It's beautifully designed with an ebony Pakkawood handle, a full tang for balance, and 34 layers of Damascus steel enveloping each side of the blade.
 In terms of quality and durability, all Shun knives are made with a proprietary VG-MAX cutting core that lends extra strength and corrosion resistance.

 Can be sent to manufacturer for resharpening

-The 7-inch black blade on this knife looks professional and it’s precision ground by the manufacturer for a super-hard and extremely sharp edge.
+Ceramic blades are becoming increasingly popular: They're a lightweight option that's great for people who fatigue easily.
+While ceramic blades can shatter or break when dropped, they’re completely resistant to acids, salts, or oils, and they’ll never rust or corrode.
+The blade on this knife looks professional and is precision-ground by the manufacturer for a super-hard and extremely sharp edge.
 To keep that edge, the knife can be sent back to the manufacturer for resharpening.
 For home maintenance, the Kyocera electric knife sharpener for ceramic blades is recommended.